-In addition, if more than 5 tons was emitted at a fugitive area during the year, complete and submit the Fugitive Data Form or submit the requested information in a similar format.
-The Fugitive Data Form and instructions can be downloaded at the EAS webpage, www.tceq.texas.gov/goto/ieas.
+In addition, if more than 5 tons was emitted at a fugitive area during the year, complete and submit the Fugitive Data Form or submit the requested information in a similar format with the emissions inventory supporting documentation.
+The Fugitive Data Form and instructions are available upon request.